 Each player has a deck that follows the same conventions as deck of playing cards.
 This makes it easy to learn the contents of your deck: numbered cards are normal moves, face cards are special moves, and aces are super moves.
 It takes these and uses a system of Valuation.
 Valuation refers to your ability to judge the relative value of moves (or cards) as they change over the course of the game.
 Yomi, the game’s title, refers to your ability to “read” the patterns that your opponent unconsciously falls into.
 For 1 – 4 players, games last roughly 20 minutes.

-FOR MORE: Buy Yomi
+FOR MORE: Buy Yomi on Amazon

 #07 | Warhammer: Diskwars